-In times gone by, TA teams had little more than their gut to rely on when assessing methods or planning upcoming strategies.
-This is no longer the case as the modern recruiter now has a vast collection of analytical tools to zero in on the huge quantities of data at their fingertips.
+Talent acquisition teams used to have little more than their gut to rely on when it came to assessing methods or planning upcoming strategies.
+This is no longer the case.
+With the evolution of recruitment strategy as well as technology, the modern recruiter now has a vast collection of analytical tools and huge quantities of data at their fingertips.

-The benefits of such a metric-geared vision were highlighted in a recent Avature webinar with CBRE’s TA Operations Manager, Anchal Saxena.
-He explained how detailed dashboards allow stakeholders to immediately ascertain key information, without the need for periodic reports, enabling them to proactively plan requirements on the fly.
+The benefits of such data-driven decision-making were highlighted in Avature’s webinar with CBRE’s TA Operations Manager, Anchal Saxena.
+In our discussion, Anchal explained how detailed dashboards allow stakeholders to immediately ascertain key information without the need for periodic reports, enabling them to proactively plan requirements on the fly.

 The Psychology of Candidate Personas

-A flair for knowing what makes people tick has long been a staple across a variety of industries.
-For the modern recruiter this can involve recognizing the ideal attributes for a given position, or picking up on subtle verbal and non-verbal cues during interviews.
+Knowing what makes people tick has long been a staple of effective management and now forms part of successful recruitment techniques.
+For the modern recruiter, this can involve recognizing the ideal attributes for a given position or picking up on subtle verbal and non-verbal cues during interviews.

-Mapping out personas like this can help the modern recruiter fill positions with better suited hires, so reducing turnover and associated costs.
+Mapping out personas like this can help the modern recruiter fill positions with better-suited hires, reducing turnover and associated costs.
 It also facilitates bespoke communication with the community, improving engagement with different segments of the market and helping refine the elevator pitch aspect of making offers more appealing to A-list candidates.

-The results of this change in tack were outstanding.
-Not only did they increase recruitment five-fold over a three-year period, but they also reduced external headhunter costs by 78 percent.
-The cherry on top of their innovative vision was winning the 2017 HR Excellence Award.
+The results of this change in approach were outstanding.
+Not only did Infineon increase recruitment five-fold over a three-year period, but they also reduced external headhunter costs by 78 percent.
+The cherry on top of their adoption of modern recruitment techniques was winning the 2017 HR Excellence Award.

 The Art of Recruitment Marketing